Rodel Fellowships in Public Leadership

 About the Program

-After an intensive year-long search, the Aspen Institute has named 24 of America’s rising political stars to its prestigious Rodel Fellowship, a program designed to bring together elected officials who have demonstrated an outstanding ability to work responsibly across partisan divisions and bring greater civility to public discourse.
+After an intensive year-long search, the Aspen Institute has named a select group of America’s rising political stars to its prestigious Rodel Fellowship, a program designed to bring together elected officials who have demonstrated an outstanding ability to work responsibly across partisan divisions and bring greater civility to public discourse.

 Members of the 2017 class include:

 California state senator Ben Allen; New Mexico state representative Sarah Maestas Barnes; Minneapolis city councilwoman Lisa Bender; Spokane Mayor David Condon; Houston city councilwoman Amanda Edwards, and Providence Mayor Jorge Elorza.